cisco/mindmeld/source/userguide/deep_neural_nets.rst

    The choices of tokenization presented here shouldn't be confused with the :ref:`Tokenizers in text preparation pipeline <tokenization_text_preparation_pipeline>`.
 The tokenizers in text preparation pipeline are used to develop text that is inputted to the neural models while the following are used to prepare sequence of tokens for the underlying embedders.

+The neural suite has the following choices of tokenizations to prepare inputs for neural models.

 1. ``'whitespace-tokenizer'``
 """""""""""""""""""""""""""""

 A Whitespace tokenizer tokenizes a query into a sequence of tokens by splitting it at whitespaces.
-Therefore the tokens are simply the words present in the query.
+The result are tokens that are simply the words present in the query.
 This tokenization strategy is state-less and the sequence of tokens produced will be same irrespective of the queries present in the training data.

 2. ``'char-tokenizer'``